All 3 Health Care Reimbursement Arrangements (HRAs) Reshaping Small Business Health Insurance

 The momentum that HRAs have gained is the result of reform supported across two Presidential administrations.
 They are a huge win for business owners and employees.

-With these new HRA products hitting shelves January 2020, all employers will have a flexible way to “pitch in” to help employees with healthcare costs.
+With these new HRA products, all employers have a flexible way to “pitch in” to help employees with healthcare costs.
 Large employers will be able to provide benefits without having to manage their employees’ risk.